JochenFM/MS3_VideoLibrary/README.md

 **Cards** & **Buttons**

 The combination between green/orange/cream was maintained throughout the entire site to ensure consistency and maintain a contrast between components and action buttons on cards, search bar, modals, date picker, pagination links, and forms.
 The buttons have consistent colours with intuitive suggestions about their functions.
-Orange buttons against black description text were used throughout the page to signify action - the only deviation being the delete like and delete buttons/icons which I kept in an alert red.
+Orange buttons against black description text were used throughout the page to signify action - the only exceptions being the delete and like  buttons/icons as well as the edit icon which I kept in an alert red and green respectively.

 **Transition and transformation**